DataDog/documentation/content/en/security/cloud_security_management/_index.md

 The **Security Inbox** on the [CSM Overview][4] shows a list of prioritized security issues that require immediate attention.
 Security issues are a consolidation of other security detections and resource attributes such as being publicly accessible, attached to privileged roles, and residing in production environments.

+The order in which security issues are prioritized is based on the following criteria:

+- Higher severity issues are listed first
+- Whether an issue has a threat attached to it
+- Number of related risks (publicly accessible, production environment, misconfiguration, vulnerability).
+- Number of resources impacted
+- Discovered date (newer issues are listed first)

-When these issues are remediated, it can meaningfully improve your organization's security.
-Use the Security Inbox to prioritize which security issues to resolve, either by fixing the underlying issues or by muting the issue.
+Remediating security issues can meaningfully improve your organization's security.
+Use the **Security Inbox** to prioritize which security issues to resolve, either by fixing the underlying issues or by muting the issue.

 {{< img src="security/csm/security_inbox.png" alt="The security inbox on the CSM overview shows prioritized issues for remediation" width="100%">}}